Suspect in professor’s shooting at North Carolina university bought gun, went to range, warrants say - WTOP News

 Qi’s student visa prevented him from legally possessing a firearm, the warrants state.
 Qi’s arrest warrant from August accused him of possessing a 9 mm pistol unlawfully on campus.

-An employee of a shooting range in nearby Wake County said Qi visited the range on Aug.
+Staff at the shooting range in nearby Wake County said Qi visited the range on Aug.
 17 and Aug.
-27, according to the documents.
-The employee also Qi rented a pistol that was similar to the firearm that he had purchased.
-Qi had purchased 9 mm ammunition at the range, the warrants state, and police recovered shell casings from 9 mm ammunition at the site of the killing.
+27, according to the documents, and said Qi rented a pistol that was similar to the firearm that it’s believed he had purchased.
+Qi had purchased 9 mm ammunition at the range, a warrant states, and police recovered shell casings from 9 mm ammunition at the site of the killing.

 Authorities have not released a motive for the shooting and said previously they had not found the weapon used in the killing.
-In paperwork he filled out to use the range, Qi listed Yan as his emergency contact, according to the search warrants.
+In paperwork he filled out to use the range, Qi listed Yan as his emergency contact, according to a search warrant.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.